redwoodjs/redwood/CONTRIBUTING.md

 You can create a `RW_PATH` env var so you don't have to specify the path in the watch command.

-Now any changes that are made in the framework are copied into your project.
+Now any changes made in the framework will be copied into your project.

 ### Emulating package publishing

-Sometimes you'll want to test the full development flow from building and publishing our packages, to installing them in your project.
+Sometimes you'll want to test the full-development flow, from building and publishing our packages to installing them in your project.
 We facilitate this using a local NPM registry called [Verdaccio](https://github.com/verdaccio/verdaccio).

 #### Setting up and running a local NPM registry